ruhulamin63/Microservice-Architecture-Laravel-12/README.md

 ```

 ### JWT Configuration
+The system uses `firebase/php-jwt` package for token generation and validation.
 Update the secret key in all services:
 ```php
 private static $secretKey = 'your-production-secret-key';
 ```
+Or set `JWT_SECRET` in `.env` files for better security.

 ## 🚀 Scaling & Production